isaacporter1/RVPark-Management/docs/README.txt

+This was a Mock RV Park Management System for a local RV Park

 git commands

 - git clone https://github.com/CS3750-Team3/RVPark.git - If you do not have any type or branch of the remote repo "RVPark" on your computer, use this command